David-OConnor/cuda_setup/README.md

 [![Docs](https://docs.rs/cuda_setup/badge.svg)](https://docs.rs/cuda_setup)

-This library abstracts over some of the boilerplate needed to use the [Cudarc library](https://github.com/coreylowman/cudarc), for using CUDA GPU compute in the rust language.
+This library abstracts over some of the boilerplate needed to use the [Cudarc library](https://github.com/coreylowman/cudarc), for using
+CUDA GPU compute in the rust language.
+Primarily, it allows compiling of CUDA files (e.g. kernels and supporting code) to PTX during application build.

 To use, create a `build.rs` file like this: